CristinaRuth/cristina-ruth/src/pages/posts/15-skills-you-need-to-be-a-successful-developer-consultant.md

 >**Cristina:** It's hard for someone who's just starting out. their bargaining power is pretty low

->**Cristina:** I think there's a bell curve.
+>**Steve:** I think there's a bell curve.
 Having no experience definitely lessens that power.
 3-6 years of experience is where the power maximizes because that's where the highest number of positions are.
 7+ reduces in power again because the number of options becomes more limited.

 >**Cristina:** Wait. interesting.
 Why do you think 7+ reduces the power?